Opinion | The CDC’s new mask guidelines finally got it right

 At current rates, about 70 percent of Americans live in green or yellow zones.
 That means about 70 percent of students are in schools that could end mandatory school masking now.
 This is a dramatic change from the CDC’s prior guidance, which — when based only on case counts — would have required masking in more than 96 percent of the country and virtually all schools.

 The revised guidance will surely anger people on both sides.
 Some will argue that the CDC should have ended mandatory masking altogether and that masks should be a matter of individual choice everywhere.
 I don’t think this is a responsible stance, because masks — especially high-quality N95, KN95 or KF94 masks — remain an important tool to prevent disease transmission and ensuring that hospitals are not overwhelmed.
-More dangerous variants may emerge, and federal health officials need to set the expectations that masks may be needed in the future.
+More dangerous variants might emerge, and federal health officials need to set the expectations that masks might be needed in the future.

 Others will be upset that the changes go too far and leave behind the immunocompromised and children under 5.
 I understand the frustration; it is unfair that many will get to move on to reclaim normalcy while some cannot.
 But there is a cost to keeping blanket restrictions in place.